-As a student at the University you will use computers daily to complete assignments, write reports, gather information through the Internet, and communicate with faculty, family, and friends.
-It is safe to say that it is very difficult to get along in today's world of education without knowing about computers and how to operate them.
-It is not only necessary to utilize computers as a student but as a future teacher you will be expected to have a high level of proficiency with them.
-It is absolutely true that one cannot be an effective teacher in today's schools without a thorough understanding of computers and their use.
+As a student at the University you will use technology daily to complete assignments, write reports, gather information through the Internet, and communicate with faculty, family, and friends.
+It is safe to say that it is very difficult to get along in today's world of education without knowing about instructional technology and how to operate them.
+It is not only necessary to utilize technology as a student but as a future teacher you will be expected to have a high level of proficiency with technology.
+It is absolutely true that one cannot be an effective teacher in today's schools without a thorough understanding of instructional technology and their individual uses.

 While it is not absolutely necessary, it is highly recommended that each student have their own computer.
 For those considering not owning a computer, there are public-access computer labs at UW-Whitewater.
 Though computer labs have generous hours you would be required to complete all of your work during these hours and many may find this inconvenient.

 While it may be possible to use University computer resources while one is a resident on campus, the day will come when you will want to have a computer of your own.
 Because of the convenience that owning a personal computer affords, many students will elect to purchase one as soon as possible.
 The following link can provide you with more information: Buying a Computer.